-Again I mixed until it looked right and began to spoon it out, only to see each clump puddle after just seconds.
+Again I mixed and mixed until it looked right and then spooned it out, only to see each clump puddle after just seconds.

 I could have made a fourth batch.
 I could have muscled up and finished strong.
 But I didn’t.
 And you know why?
 Because New Orleans is damn humid and I should have listened to my mother.
 But mostly because though I may strive to be exceptional, there is nothing exceptional about my limits.
 It was time I learned that.